Bukky Akorede is a government services senior manager at HORNE where she primarily serves as a manager for public assistance projects.

 Jenna Abbey is a senior manager in the government services practice at HORNE.
 She specializes in providing and implementing solutions for clients and their most demanding challenges.
 She is skilled in process development, data analysis, streamlining operations, managing stakeholder collaboration, reporting and financial stewardship.

-Daron Wilson is a senior manager for HORNE where he serves as the director of operations for the government services team.
+Daron Wilson is a director at HORNE where he serves as the director of operations for the government services team.
 He specializes in economic development and operational management initiatives.
 Daron’s vast knowledge and hands-on experience in economic development, management and implementation of the U.S. Department of Housing and Urban Development’s Community Development Block Grant Program (HUD-CDBG), environmental and regulatory compliance, portfolio and program management, and disaster recovery enhances the capabilities offered to clients served through a full-scale recovery lens to improve the economic well-being and quality of life for areas impacted by natural disasters.

 Vicki Smith is a senior manager in the government services division of HORNE.
 She is a division leader/coordinator assigned to state recovery accounting oversight projects where she provides disaster relief management and compliance for the Public Assistance and Hazard Mitigation Grant Programs.